Word@Work, Let God's Word energise your working day!

 Matthew 23:16-22

-There is no point in following a person who does not know where they are going.
-Jesus accused the religious leaders of being 'blind guides'.
-He also called them 'blind fools' because they did not understand how to handle truth themselves, and so could not teach truth to others.
+This may seem a complicated passage, but it has a straightforward message.
+Do not follow somebody who does not know where they are going.
+Jesus accused the Pharisees, who were zealous religious leaders, of being 'blind guides'.
+He also called them 'blind fools' because they did not understand how to handle truth themselves … and so could not teach truth to others.
 The issue in question was about swearing.
-Because so many people tell lies, swearing has become a method of reassuring people that what is said is true.
+Because so many people tell lies, swearing has become a way of reassuring people that what is said is true.

 Blind Advocates